25 Ways You're Damaging Your Health and Don't Even Know It

 It can be hard to remember to drink enough fluids.
 But try and remember it can be hazardous to your health.
 "Vein insufficiency can be amplified due to dehydration," explains Dr. Greuner.
 "When you are hydrated your blood is thinner and flows better.
 When your blood is thicker, it can make vein insufficiency problems worse."

-The Remedy Rx: Drink lots of fluids!
+The Rx: Drink lots of fluids!
 The Institute of Medicine of the National Academies of Sciences recommends 2.7 (11 cups) liters to 3.7 liters (nearly 16 cups) per day.
 "Make sure to stay hydrated to keep your entire body healthy including your veins!" says Dr. Greuner.

 Buying "Organic" Packaged Foods